ElsonFilho/Python/README.md

 ## Working with Data in Python

-Learn how to manipulate and analyze data using Python's powerful built-in capabilities and popular libraries.
+How to manipulate and analyze data using Python's powerful built-in capabilities and popular libraries.
+File operations using open(), structured data manipulation with Pandas DataFrames, and numerical computations with NumPy arrays.
+It covers essential techniques like reading/writing files, data filtering and analysis in Pandas, and array operations like indexing, slicing, and vector math in NumPy, highlighting their roles in data processing and analysis.

 - [**Notebook:** `working_with_data.ipynb`](working_with_data.ipynb)
-- **Description:** Explore techniques for reading and writing files, working with different data formats, and leveraging basic data manipulation techniques in Python.

 ## APIs and Data Collection